crackitty/k8s-training-ftbotr/deployments/references/deployment.md

-# What is a Deployment
+# What is a Deployment?

-Provides declarative updates for Pods and Replicasets
+A deployment provides declarative updates for Pods and Replicasets

 You use a deployment yaml to describe a desired state and the Deployment controller changes the actual state to the desired state at a controlled rate.